Login

 2. Relevant Links

 Any good SEO strategy focuses on links.
-Listing your business on directories that allow "follow" links to your web site will help you rank for the industry-specific keywords you are targeting.
+Listing your business on directories that allow "follow" links to your website will help you rank for the industry-specific keywords you are targeting.

 3. Citations